 Here’s a few easy ways to make sure you don’t forget to renew your insurance:

-Set a reminder on your phone – if you have a smartphone, set an alarm up to go off a few weeks before it’s due to run out – so you’ll get a notification reminding you to renew.
+Set a reminder on your phone – if you have a smartphone, set an alarm up to go off a few weeks before it’s due to run out, reminding you to renew.

 Check your post and emails – your insurer will often send out a reminder message, so make sure you check your post and emails regularly and don’t miss anything.